farshid-vahid/Employment/README.md

 ### Sectoral Employment Dynamics in Australia
 This repository is related to Anderson, Caggiano, Vahid and Wong (2020), "Sectoral Employment Dynamics in Australia."
-All data sets, programs, and the spreadsheet forecasting module can be downloaded from here.
+The sectoral employment forecaster is forecasts-experiment-v1.xlsx.
+The information on how to experiment with different scenarios is provided in the spreadsheet.